 Stephen is a UK citizen, born in Gibraltar, and is bilingual English-Spanish and fluent in French.

 Tom Chatfield has 35+ years’ experience working with highly respected companies in the aviation industry.
 A trained avionics technician holding Transport Canada and EASA Aircraft Maintenance Engineer licences, with a MSc in Airline Transport Management from Cranfield University, Mr. Chatfield is characterised by his professionalism, technical insight and solutions-oriented approach.

 In high school, Tom worked at a flying school to pay for his flying lessons.
-After gaining his pilot’s licence, he pursued a technical career attending Canadore College before starting his avionics technician apprenticeship at de Havilland Canada, in 1986.
-Initially working as a production flight test technician, he was fast-tracked into avionics engineering, later becoming de Havilland’s youngest international
+After gaining his pilot’s licence, he attended Canadore College before starting work at de Havilland Canada in 1986.
+Starting as a production flight test technician, he was fast-tracked into avionics engineering, later becoming de Havilland’s youngest international field service representative.

-new division quickly grew, operating Challengers and Globals on worldwide charter services.
+Qatar Airways’ offered an opportunity in 2009 to join the senior management team of its new business jet operation.
 Mr. Chatfield managed Qatar Executive’s technical operations, defining new aircraft specifications and leading the team to receive Part 145, CAMO and Bombardier Service Center approvals.

-Tom is a Canadian citizen bilingual English - German with considerable international experience.
+Tom is a Canadian citizen, bilingual in English and German with considerable international experience.

 The principals of Camber Aviation Management have been associated

 with the design and build of many of the world’s most innovative and impressive large corporate jets.
 Together, we have been responsible